 The student is required to complete the HSE course "User course for work with open radioactive sources".
-The course is offered as a module in KJM-MENA4010 - Experimental methods, and is compulsory for master students in nuclear chemistry.
+The course is offered as module 27 in KJM-MENA4010 - Experimental methods, and is compulsory for master students in nuclear chemistry.

 Recommended previous knowledge

 - 6 credits overlap with KJM5911 - Laboratorieøvelser i radiokjemi (discontinued)

 - 4 credits overlap with KJM5901 - Radiochemical methods (discontinued)